Centrora/dreamtruedocs/index.rst

-Welcome to Zammad's documentation!
+Welcome to Dreamtrue's documentation!
 ==================================

-The documentation for Zammad is organized into a couple of sections:
+The documentation for Dreamtrue is organized into a couple of sections:

 * :ref:`about-docs`
 * :ref:`prerequisites-docs`